Preshydee/node-app-s14/README.md

 * **Static Analysis:** Integrating a static code analysis tool (like **SonarQube**) could help catch security issues and maintain high code quality before the deployment process.

 ---

-Now, the **Docker image scanning** before the push is correctly included in the pipeline, and all relevant details are reflected in the README.
-Let me know if you'd like any further adjustments!